gobeam/go-cold/README.md

 # Go Cold Website Blocker
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://github.com/huchenme/hacker-tab-extension/blob/master/LICENSE)

-**Go Cold** is Chrome Browser Extension which you can use to block website with options to block it on timer or block it always.
-(You can also use it on FireFox Browser).
+**Go Cold** is Chrome & Mozilla Browser Extension with which you can block website with options to block it on timer or block it always.
 _If you like this extension please give a star_

 * [Why?](#why)